StarmanMartin/SimpleDomControl/docs/getting_started.rst

 In the following steps, we provide a brief introduction on how to initiate a new project.
 Throughout this introduction, we will refer to the project as *'mysite'*.

+To start a new SDC project, open your command line and cd to the directory where you want to start your code.
+Then, execute the following commands:

+-- code-block:: sh

+    $ pip install simpledomcontrol
+    $ sdc new